 Social Security will use the "Countable Income Test" to see if your work is SGA if you start your own business or begin to do contract or freelance work more than 24 months after you began receiving benefits.

-First Social Security comes up with your countable income, as discussed above in the Three Tests.
-If your countable income is less than $1,070 a month, your benefits will not be terminated, no matter how much you are working.
+First, Social Security comes up with your countable income, as discussed above in the Three Tests.
+If your countable income is less than $1,550 a month, your benefits will not be terminated, no matter how much you are working.

-If your countable income is more than $1,070 per month, your benefits will cease unless you can prove that you didn't provide significant services to your business during that month.
-Whether you are doing significant services for your business is determined as discussed above in the Three Tests.
+If your countable income is more than $1,550 per month, your benefits will stop unless you can prove that you didn't provide significant services to your business during that month.
+Whether you're doing significant services for your business is determined as discussed above in the Three Tests.

 If you can show that your services are not significant, your benefits won't be terminated, no matter how much money you make.
 Social Security cannot compare your work to what you used to do, to what business people in your community do, or judge what your work is actually worth (the comparability test or the worth of work test).